 Beginner Off Leash

-We have multiple instructors work with each of the students while walking in the open pastures at the Ranch (we are fully fenced on 11 acres).
-We’ll show you how to use a long-line to teach your dog basic Off Leash skill sets.
+Our instructors with each of the students while walking in the open pastures at the Ranch (we are fully fenced on 11 acres).
+We’ll show you exactly how to gain your dog basic Off Leash skill sets.
 This clinic focuses on teaching your dog to focus on where YOU go, rather than accidentally teaching your dog that you will chase after THEM.
 This is one of our most popular clinics, and always fills quickly.

 Advanced Off Leash